denten-books/plain-text/4-sign.md

 routinely being intermixed with code meant to control machine devices remotely.
 Such remote control capabilities were used for everything from programming radio stations to advertising billboards and knitting machines [@hough_wired_1931; @adler_knitting_1933; @casper_remote_1934].
-Early paper-based storage media, from Morse code-based ticker tape systems, to the telegraphs of Hughes and Baudot, and to punch cards that powered weaving looms, player pianos, and census tabulators coupled natural language with machine control.
 The concern with the legibility of machine code thus emerges during the first few decades of the twentieth century.
 For the first time in the history of writing, the alphanumerical sign splits between human- and machine- readable inscription.
 For a time, the inscription remains visible at the surface of the control sheet, as perforated figure, punched through the medium.

 ![Goldberg's Control Cards [@goldberg_controller_1915].](images/control-2.png)

+One of the inventions attempting to address the problem of legibility was

 "You must acknowledge that this is readable without special training," reads the caption to a schematic illustration for a "controller," patented by H.E.